mrookiiheya-arch/kotodama-os/README.md

 In this framing, Kotodama OS can also be understood as an implementation form of a broader trust architecture for long-term AI systems — structurally realized as an external Behavior Layer.

+Terminology: “Behavior Layer” refers to the architectural domain; “Behavior OS” refers to Kotodama OS as a concrete implementation of that layer.
 Open to: research discussion, technical review, and product integration / PoCs (evaluation materials can be shared under NDA).

 ---

 ## Overview
-Kotodama OS is proposed as an external Behavior OS layer for Large Language Models (LLMs).
+Kotodama OS is positioned as an external Behavior OS layer for Large Language Models (LLMs), formalizing governance-oriented behavioral continuity as an independent architectural concern.
 It is designed to make behavioral consistency, interaction distance, and long-term persona continuity more explicitly designable and structurally controllable properties of AI systems.

 Kotodama OS treats these aspects not as internal states of the base model,